 - Time management and organisational skills.

-Many students upon completing the BSc could continue into further education by studying for an MSc, MRes or a PhD.
-The pharmacology degree can also be can be used to apply for graduate entry to study medicine or dentistry.
+Many students upon completing the BSc continue their studies by taking an MSc, MRes or a PhD.
+The pharmacology degree can also be used to apply for graduate entry to study medicine or dentistry.
 However, the pharmacology degree is not a qualification to be a pharmacist, which would require a pharmacy degree (MPharm).

 - You should have good aptitude and enthusiasm for science and scientific discovery.